gvwilson/sdxjs/en/src/module-loader/index.md

 modules do need to be able to load other modules.
 To enable this,
-we need to provide the module with a function called `require` that it can call as it's loading.
+we need to provide the module with a function called `require` that it can call as it loads.
 As in [%x file-interpolator %], this function checks a [%i "cache!of loaded files" %]cache[%/i%] to see if the file being asked for has already been loaded.